Skip to content

 Requirements

-- Reanimation Fidelity: Absolute rehydration of the cognitive state upon approval, utilizing Pydantic AI's deferred result patterns to ensure zero context loss.
+• Reanimation Fidelity: Phylactery-backed rehydration must resume from the declared recovery boundary upon approval, utilizing Pydantic AI's deferred result patterns without claiming every volatile frame survives.

 Considered Options